 xml:space="preserve"attribute is in scope on a containing element.
 Text nodes that contain only whitespace characters are treated differently when they are found to be children of mixed-content elements.
 The Managing White Space guide covers this subject in more detail.

 deltaxml:formatting="true"attribute are 'flattened' for comparison purposes and then reconstructed post-comparison.
 This allows changes to formatting elements to be marked differently and therefore treated specially in an output filter.
-The default behaviour is to only show the formatting elements from the 'B' document; this is demonstrated in the Formatting Element Changes sample.
-The
+The default behaviour is to only show the formatting elements from the 'B' document with formatting from the 'A' document where there is no conflict; this is demonstrated in the Formatting Element Changes sample.

 The standard behaviour is for the comparator to match elements based on their document order.
 This behaviour can be tailored to match different elements via any of the following methods.